abriljordan/ga_blog/docs/student-tracker/manage-assignments-events.md

 2. Click the Calendar icon, then select Assignments.
 3. Navigate to the assignment from the list, then click View Students.
 4. Use Search and other filters to narrow down results.
-5. Click the student name to update assignment status (Pending, Verified, Submitted, Rejected).
+5. Click the student name to update assignment status (pending, verified, submitted, rejected).

 **View (and update) assignment status from all subject**